Free Trial

 Writing Long-Form Content for an Ecommerce Blog

 A typical blog on an ecommerce website plays a number of roles.
-This means that your content, be it blog posts, guides or anything else that you intend to publish, must meet at least one of those objectives.
+This means that your content, be it blog posts, guides, or anything else that you intend to publish, must meet at least one of those objectives.

-• It must attract relevant top of the funnel customers to your brand to attract buyers at every stage of their research.
+• It must attract relevant top-of-the-funnel customers to your brand to attract buyers at every stage of their research.
 Buying guides that guide the research process are helpful.

 • Get you more links, in a case of link-worthy content